DesiQuintans/Pistol_Pilferer/README.md

 **This character is balanced for SPAWNLOCKED AMMO and NO TARGETS only.**

 Plays best in small maps with multiple routes and limited sightlines such as '[Hotel Hotlink][hotel]' (sirpotatos) and '[Sanctuary][sanct]' (Muecke).

 ## Tips for players

 1. The penalty for taking damage is heavy (health = 6 tokens, and each supply point gives you only 3 guns to sell), and the roaming patrols keep constant pressure on you.
 Playing this character effectively is about hitting supply points hard and evading the patrols where you can.
 2. Sosigs don't have much health, so your gun's calibre doesn't really matter.
 Surviving holds requires you to shoot accurately at gaps in sosig armour, and to do it quickly so that you can clear enemies before they pile up.
 3. Don't forget your smoke grenade.
 Use it to block dangerous sightlines and to smoke sosig spawn points to draw them into the open.
 4. A grapple gun and two flashlight attachments are provided free at the start of the game, so grab them if you need them for the map you're playing.
 5. Each category in the shop has only one kind of item.
 I hand-picked the item in each category so that it works well with any pistol, such as the suppressor being low so that it won't cover your pistol's iron sights.
 The items are:

         - Rail adapter:     Muzzle-mounting 4-way rail
         - Barrel extender:  Short extender
         - Muzzle brake:     Cutts Compensator
         - Suppressor:       Maxim Small A
+        - Bayonet:          GrillFork (muzzle-mounted)
         - Reflex sight:     Compact red-dot (square window)
         - Pistol stock:     TSA-G (adjustable-length stock)
         - Laser module:     Tactical Laser 3 (with bottom rail)